MATLAB-Community-Toolboxes-at-INCF/example-live-scripts/README.md

 ### Convenience MATLAB Environments
 #### DandiHub MATLAB Environment
 **[Dandihub](https://hub.dandiarchive.org/hub)** is a JupyterHub environment that combines these resources within a pre-configured virtual desktop that pre-mounts the example code\* & Dandiset data as folders.
-MATLAB and MatNWB software are pre-installed.
 MATLAB\*\* and MatNWB software are pre-installed.

 (\*) coming soon <br/>
 (\*\*) using the [MATLAB Integration for Jupyter](https://www.mathworks.com/products/reference-architectures/jupyter.html)